Zsailer/blog/content/jupyter/jupyter-team-meeting/index.md

 This was an incredible experience.

 I counted ~20 core contributors representing 9 different countries in the room.
 Both new and long-time contributors were present.
-Fernando Perez, the creator of IPython (in 2001) and co-creator of Project Jupyter, was there, as well as Letitia Portella, a new team member that joined through [Outreachy](https://www.outreachy.org/) four months earlier.
+Fernando Perez, the creator of IPython (in 2001) and co-creator of Project Jupyter, was there, as well as Leticia Portella, a new team member that joined through [Outreachy](https://www.outreachy.org/) four months earlier.
 The best part--it did not matter what your background was; everyone had an voice.

 I won't much time to talking about the specific things we discussed during the week (you can find more detail in the links at the bottom).
 I will just say--I was amazed by how many times phrases like "empower everyone" and "for the greater good" were mentioned thoughout the week.